- The Product-Led Geek

 Use a statistical design tool (example) to help determine these parameters.

-Why it's important: Robust statistical design is the foundation of any valid experiment.
-It
+Why it's important: Robust statistical design and baseline analysis are the foundation of any valid experiment because they:

 If you don't get this right, you're very likely to be misled by data.